This guide will help you choose the best whetstone for sharpening your Japanese kitchen knife.

 The best — and only recommended — way to sharpen and maintain your Japanese kitchen knife is with a whetstone.

-First, let’s learn what a whetstone is, and about all the different types available.
+Before we look at some whetstone recommendations, let’s first learn what a whetstone is, and about all the different types available.

 What is a whetstone?